Which Solar Analytics Data Download is right for me?

 - Min Voltage (V)

-How does it get sent?
+How does a report get sent?

 Can end users access this data?

-Why isn’t 30 second data available?
+Why isn’t a 5 seconds or minute data available?